MagpantayAT/CS232/README.md

         })

 # Setting up Mongos and enabling Shard
 1. By this time, we already have running nine MongoDB instances in our machine with this we must have at least nine cmd running.
 Open another cmd then go to the bin folder of the MongoDB.
-By default, MongoDB bin folder can be located at on C:\Program Files\MongoDB\Server\3.4\bin
+By default, MongoDB bin folder can be located on C:\Program Files\MongoDB\Server\3.4\bin

 2. To settup the routing service of MongoDB issue the command below.
 This will allow us to use our configReplSet Replica Set as our Config Server that will hold our two Replica Set Shards rs0 and rs1:
     - mongos --configdb configReplSet/localhost:27011,localhost:27012,localhost:27013 --port 27019

+3. Onced issued, routing service will be running now.
+With this open another cmd and repeat step 1.
+We will now login to mongos using the command below:
+    - mongo --port 27019

-3. Onced issued, you will be in the mongos prompt.
+4. You will be in the mongos prompt.
 Here we will add the rs0 and rs1 as Shard server.
 Run the command below:

     Adding rs0 and its MongoDB instances as Shards
     - sh.addShard("rs0/localhost:37011")